 Showing 1-24 of 73 items found in Events

 Visit Prairie on State Wine Cellars, a Prairie State Winery tasting room, in downtown Sycamore.
 The tasting room invites you to sample many of the award-winning wines from PSW, shop for unique gifts or enjoy a glass of wine with a Nosh plate that you create yourself.
 Also features a weekend music schedule.
+Open Thursday - Sunday

 Fresh produce, herbs, flowers, plants and homemade goods are some of the sights and smells at this old-fashioned summer market, held on Sundays, June through September, from 9am-1pm on Main Street in downtown Oswego.

 Bloody Mary Sundays in Genoa!
 Kick your Sunday Blues at our Genoa Tasting Room!
 We will be serving up wine bloody marys complete with all the fixin's all day long.
 Kick back and enjoy the live music from 1:30pm to 4:30pm.
 Pack a picnic from home or order in from a local restaurant.
 Reservations for music events always open the Monday before and will be held until 15 minutes before music starts.
 No outside alcoholic beverages.
 Must be 21 to enter.
 Held two Sunday's a month.
 Visit their Calendar of Events for each month's dates!

 The DeKalb Farmers Market features locally-grown produce, wine, baked goods, flowers and artisan crafts.
 The market is open every Thursday (June 2nd - Sept 29th) 10am - 2pm at Van Buer Plaza on the corner of North Second & Locust St. in DeKalb.